ninjulia/becausejulia/src/design/web.md

     {
       headline: Ongoing Web Strategy.,
       subhead: 'Expansions, maintenance, and reporting.',
-      description: "After launching the website, I managed daily maintenance and analytics reporting.
-Additionally, I implemented email and digital campaigns and oversaw building a subsection with a video player, FAQs, and other product-specific resources for Shentel's new whole-home cable device.",
+      description: "After launching the website, I handled daily maintenance and analytics reporting.
+Additionally, I shepherded all digital marketing campaigns including email and digital advertising.
+Special projects included building a subsection with a video player, FAQs, and other product-specific resources for Shentel's new whole-home cable device.",
       alt: Landing page,
     },
   ]